Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

    ./deploy.ps1 -aadConfig aad.json
    ```

 If you need additional reply URLs, you may add them manually as this does not require AAD admin rights.
+The script `aad-register.ps1` also supports the parameter `-tenandId`, which can be used to explicitly select an AAD tenant, and can be executed from the [Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).

 **Option 3** (recommended as PoC): Create your [own AAD tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant), in which you are the admin
   - Azure Portal: Create a resource -> Azure Active Directory
   - After about 1 min, click the link to manage the directory, or click on your account profile at the top right of the Azure Portal -> Switch directory, then select it from *All Directories*
   - Copy the Tenant ID